bwj19-wedding-planner-portfolio/Front-End/README.md

 https://github.com/bwj19-wedding-planner-portfolio

 #Project status
 This project was completed for a Lambda School build week July 2019.
-There may be updates to the application periodically.
+There may be updates to the application periodically